giomf/AM03127-Controller/README.md

 - Create and manage schedules for automated content display
 - Set and display the panel's internal clock
 - RESTful API for programmatic control
-- Web interface for easy management
+- Web interface for easy management and OTA updates

 ## Hardware Requirements

 - ESP32-C3 microcontroller
 - AM03127 LED panel
 - RS232 interface between ESP32-C3 and LED panel

+## PCB Design

+A custom PCB has been designed for this project.
+All PCB-related files, including schematics, board layouts, and manufacturing files, can be found in the [PCB](PCB/) folder.

 ## Software Architecture